SCHOOL OF EDUCATION

 We believe you become an effective educator through extensive, supervised and structured real-world experience, so our programs are built around meaningful practicum sessions in our many partner schools in New York and Pennsylvania.

-This is also true of our advanced master’s degree programs for teachers as well as the preparation of school and community mental health counselors and school administrators.
+This is also true of our advanced master’s degree programs for teachers as well as the preparation of school and clinical mental health counselors and school administrators.

 All initial teacher preparation programs require coursework in both professional education studies and an academic area.
 Elementary education majors complete an academic concentration of no fewer than 30 credit hours in a liberal arts area.
 Physical education majors complete their academic concentraion in biology.